balarooty/WhatDreamsCost-ComfyUI/README.md

 ## 🔄 Recent Updates
 ❗❗❗ **UPDATE YOUR WORKFLOWS** ❗❗❗

 There are a couple issues with the original workflows (nodes that weren't registered, and the length randomzing every generation).
-I think i fixed everything now, and I cut out all of the extra uneeded nodes.
+I think i fixed everything now, and I cut out all of the extra unnecessary nodes.

 # ⚙️ Custom Nodes